p.post-meta { display:none; }

 Board of Directors

-Bill Webster, 1st Vice-President
+Bill Webster, President

 Bill and his partner Jeff Dugan moved to Chestnut Hill in 2018.
 Bill is currently the Chief Communications Officer for SEPTA, managing all customer and press facing external communications and internal communications for the Agency’s 9,000+ employees.
 Bill has always been an active member of the communities in which he’s lived and has made significant commitments to historic preservation organizations.
 While in Manhattan, he was a member of both the Riverside Park and Central Park Conservancies.
 Bill was also a longtime resident of South Orange, New Jersey, where he raised his four sons in their 1884 Queen Anne Victorian home.
 There he served on the board of the Montrose Park Historic District Association (MPHDA).
 MPHDA secured State and National Historic District designation for Montrose and successfully championed the establishment of the South Orange Historic Preservation Commission.
 Bill serves on the Board of Visitors for Fenway Health, the nationally recognized leader in LGBTQ health research and services and has served as Chairman of the Board of the AXA Foundation (currently the Equitable Foundation), an organization committed to advancing racial equity and social justice.
 He is a graduate of Williams College.
 He has supported the Conservancy’s Night of Lights events and lends his expertise to the Conservancy’s strategic plan and marketing.